10up/classifai/README.md

 * Select **OpenAI ChatGPT** in the provider dropdown.
 * Enter your API Key copied from the above step into the `API Key` field.

-### 3. Enable specific Language Processing features
+### 3. Enable specific Language Processing feature settings

-* Choose to add the ability to generate excerpts.
-* Choose to add the ability to generate titles.
-* Choose to add the ability to resize content.
-* Set the other options as needed.
+* For each feature, set any options as needed.
 * Save changes and ensure a success message is shown.
 An error will show if API authentication fails.

 ### 4. Edit a content type to test enabled features